 According to Dr. Lobkova, winter boots should have a minimum of these three factors: an outsole with traction to prevent slipping, weather-proof upper material, a rigid midsole, and a high-top (mid or high ankle level) for additional ankle support.
 "Warmth is dictated by the waterproof upper which does not let moisture into the boot and keeps body warmth from escaping," she says.

-And if you're looking to shop IRL, she advises you do a bend check beforehand.
-"A few things I have my patients check [when looking for] a good winter boot is to make sure that you can't bend the shoe in half," says Dr. Parthasarathy.
+If you're looking to shop IRL, Dr. Parthasarathy advises you do a bend check beforehand.
+"A few things I have my patients check [when looking for] a good winter boot is to make sure that you can't bend the shoe in half," she says.
 "Bending the toe box upwards is okay, and make sure the heel counter is firm for support."

 If you can't trudge through the frigid weather to check out boots in person, though (and we get it, it's also a pandemic), don't worry.
 We investigated which winter boots are cute, functional, and meant for walking even in inclement weather.

 Best Winter Boots for Women